HarrietKerubo/oldogram/README.md

 # oldogram
-A clone of an instragram post built with html, css
+A clone of an instragram feed built with html, css and Javascript